Be the Change Scholarship

 According to the ACLU, women are the fastest growing segment of the incarcerated population increasing at nearly double the rate of men since 1985.
 Approximately 62% of these women are mothers of children under 18.

 Over the past five years, Jennifer (Jenn) Deamud (GVSU Alumni 95’, 10’ and 15’) has been mentoring women getting ready to be released from jail.
 The women she mentors need support for themselves to change the projection of their lives.
 The women desire to have opportunities for their children so they can have a successful future.
 The mentoring program Jenn is engaged with is offered through the Women's Resource Center.
 The program, New Beginnings, strives to reduce recidivism through access to a comprehensive program three months prior to their release.

 Jenn’s observations of the challenges faced by incarcerated mothers and their children were reinforced by the Annie E. May Casey Foundation’s report – “A SHARED SENTENCE the devastating toll of parental incarceration on kids, families, and communities.”
 The report indicates Michigan has the third highest percentage nationally of children with a parent who has been incarcerated, 1 in 10 kids impacted.

 This number was alarming to Jenn and her husband David.
 Together they established the “Be the Change” endowed scholarship to create awareness and help support these students who have been negatively affected by a parent serving time.

 Make a Difference

 Jenn and Dave continue to engage with the community to create awareness of the need to support “returning citizens” and their children.
-Through the continued efforts of fundraising and creating awareness, the endowment increased by $10,000 in 2018.
-In the fall of 2019 the endowed fund will issue a $2,000 scholarship to a deserving student.
+Through the continued efforts of fundraising and creating awareness, the endowment increases on average $10,000 per year.
+One way they raise funds is through an Annual Rummage Sale Fundraiser.

 Please consider supporting first generation students who have financial need and have experienced having a parent serve time in jail or prison.
 Any contributions will help students!